-A trip to the local bar is how many Americans celebrate St. Patrick’s Day.
-This year, why not celebrate with a healthy meal?
+Why not celebrate St. Patrick’s Day this year with a yummy, healthy meal?
 This veggie-packed vegan Irish strew is not only delicious, but it’s also great for your health!

 (Recipe from Sam Turnbull, It Doesn’t Taste Like Chicken)

 - 2 tablespoons of olive oil